apollo-mapping/git-push-notifications/README.md

     PORT: 8888, // Port app will run on
     repoRegex: ['example/.+', 'example/myRepo'], //You can use regex strings to match a variety of origin repos or just one
     mail: {
-        user: 'user@gmail.com', //Gmail login username
-        pass: 'abcdefghijklmnop', //Application password found in last step
-        from: 'user@gmail.com', //The user the email will appear to originate from
+        from: 'Person', //The user the email will appear to originate from
+        fromEmail: 'user@gmail.com', // The address the email will appear to originate from;
-        to: ['user1@gmail.com', 'user2@gmail.com'], //An array of people to send the email to
+        to: ['user1@gmail.com', 'user2@gmail.com'], //An array of people to send the email to }
-        sendHtml: true //If false, application will send text version of email instead of html version }
 };
 ```